simplybenuk/ui-foundations-prototype/colours.md

 Until that automation exists, any change to a colour token should update:

 1. The token definition in CSS.
-2. The corresponding swatch entry in this page.
+2. The corresponding entry in this page.

 ---